-Program H-5.3.4 Work with Potential Purchasers of At Risk Units.
-Establish contact with public and nonprofit agencies interested in purchasing and/or managing units at-risk in the 2030 decade to inform them of the status of these projects.
+Program H-5.3.5 Work with Potential Purchasers of At Risk Units: Establish contact with public and nonprofit agencies interested in purchasing and/or managing units at-risk in the 2030 decade to inform them of the status of these projects.
 Where feasible, provide technical assistance and support to these organizations with respect to acquisition.
 Consider reducing or waiving development fees associated with preservation or replacement of at-risk units.
 Assist property owners with grant applications for funding for mortgage refinancing, acquisition, rehabilitation, and gap funding for affordable development.
 Access funding resources such as tax-exempt bonds, housing tax credits, Community Development Block Grants, HOME funds for the preservation of affordable housing units.

-Program H-5.3.5 Maintain a List of At-Risk Projects.
-Actively pursue affordable housing opportunities and maintain a list of interested and qualified affordable housing developers.
+Program H-5.3.6 Maintain a List of At-Risk Projects: Actively pursue affordable housing opportunities and maintain a list of interested and qualified affordable housing developers.

-Program H-5.3.6 Provide Tenant Education & Assistance for Tenants of At Risk Projects.
-Require property owners to give a 12-month notice of their intent to opt out of low-income use restrictions.
+Program H-5.3.7 Provide Tenant Education & Assistance for Tenants of At Risk Projects: Require property owners to give a 3-year, 12-month and 6-month notice of their intent to opt out of low-income use restrictions.
 Work with tenants of at-risk units and provide them with education regarding tenant rights and conversion procedures.
-Assist Tenants of Existing Rent Restricted Units to Obtain Priority Status on Housing Choice Voucher Waiting List.
+Assist tenants of existing rent restricted units to obtain priority status on housing choice voucher waiting list.